 - As part of the oral history project discussed above, or through direct research, figure out the cost of a wedding.
 Students can be divided into groups and given budgets to work with, or the class can attempt to find price ranges for ordinary wedding expenses such as a cake, bridal gown, or wedding invitations.

-- A Royal Wedding took place recently, as England’s Prince William married Kate Middleton.
+- A Royal Wedding will take place this month, as England’s Prince Harry and American actress Meghan Markle tie the knot.
 Collect news reports and study how the event was covered and how it affected people.
 There’s also an economic effect from a highly-publicized wedding, as tourists visit the area and interest increases.
 Compare the royal wedding with U.S. celebrity weddings.

 A wedding is a terrific opportunity to think about design.
 A wedding must be a beautiful and special event, with lots of photographs and spectators.
 Yet the works of art created for a wedding also are intended to be worn, carried, thrown, eaten, and used for various ceremonial purposes.
 Challenge students to design a wedding cake, dress, bouquet, or other traditional item, keeping in mind the practical aspects as well as the aesthetic ones.